RetroDECK/ES-DE/USERGUIDE.md

 A flag to indicate whether you have completed this game.

-**Broken/not working**
+**Kidgame**

-A flag to indicate whether the game is broken.
-Useful for MAME games for instance where future releases may make the game functional.
+A flag to mark whether the game is suitable for children.
+This will be applied as a filter when starting ES in 'Kid mode'.

 **Hidden**

 A flag to indicate the game is hidden.
 If the corresponding option has been set on the main menu, the game will not be shown.
 Useful for examle for DOS games to hide batch scripts, configuration tools etc.

-**Kidgame**
+**Broken/not working**

-A flag to mark whether the game is suitable for children.
-This will be applied as a filter when starting ES in 'Kid mode'.
+A flag to indicate whether the game is broken.
+Useful for MAME games for instance where future releases may make the game functional.

-**Count as game**
+**Exclude from game counter**

-A flag to indicate whether the game should be counted.
-It's only used for the game system counter on the main screen, but is quite useful for multi-file games such multi-disk Amiga or Commodore 64 games, or for DOS games configuration executables that you want to keep in ES and therefore can't hide.
+A flag to indicate whether the game should be excluded from being counted.
+It's only used for the game system counter on the main screen, but is quite useful for multi-file games such as multi-disk Amiga or Commodore 64 games, or for DOS games for configuration executables that you want to keep in ES and therefore can't hide.

+**Exclude from multi-scraper**

+Whether to exclude the file from the multi-scraper.
+This is quite useful in order to avoid scraping all the disks for multi-disk games for example.
+There is an option in the scraper settings to ignore this flag, but by default the scraper will respect it.
+Note that the manual single-file scraper will work regardless of whether this flag is set or not.

 **Launch command**